mxjp/rvx/docs/reference/core/signals.md

 Trigger callbacks run [isolated](./isolation.md) from signal access tracking and the current lifecycle.

 ## `mapArray`
-Run a function for each value in an iterable expression keyed by value.
+Run a function for each entry in an iterable expression.

++ By default, entries are keyed by value.
 + The current [context](./context.md) is available in the map function.
 + Evaluation is stopped when the current [lifecycle](./lifecycle.md) is disposed.
-+ Teardown hooks from within the map function are called when a value is removed or when the current [lifecycle](./lifecycle.md) is disposed.
++ Teardown hooks from within the map function are called when an entry is removed or when the current [lifecycle](./lifecycle.md) is disposed.
 + Returns a function to reactively access the latest result.

 === "JSX"